Agentplace vs AgentRPC

 Pros

-• Free tier with 1,000 agent calls for testing
+• Free tier includes 1,000 agent calls/month with full model access for meaningful evaluation

 Cons